hrutikchaudhari05/hrutikchaudhari05/README.md

 ## About Me – The Caffeine-Coded Truth ☕

-👨‍💻 This is Hrutik Chaudhari — AI Engineer, Full Stack Developer, and part-time debugger of both code and reality.
+👨‍💻 This is Hrutik Chaudhari — AI Engineer, Full Stack Developer, and part-time debugger of both code and reality

-💻 Fueled by Java (both the language and the coffee) — and occasionally JavaScript shots — I build intelligent systems that turn CSVs into predictions, job descriptions into resumes, and sleepless nights into software breakthroughs.
-Playing with data is the ultimate purpose of my life, and that allows me to be an Undercover AI Agent for generating insights from that data.
-When I’m not training models or deploying APIs, I’m probably sorting out data structures in Java or convincing my Docker containers to get along 🐳.

 😴 Debugging before my first cup of coffee?
 Risky.
 But once the ☕ kicks in, even runtime errors start apologizing.

-🚀 Whether it’s crafting mock interview platforms like **MockMate**, orchestrating LLM agents in **AutoHire**, or rewriting backend chaos into clean Node.js services — I thrive at the intersection of **AI 🤖 and Full Stack Development 🌐**.

 🛠️ My toolbox includes:
 - 🔧 Node.js, FastAPI, React